-- 1. Sonoma Ready Day will be held on Sunday, September 8th, 2019 from 10:00 AM to 3:00 PM. - The event will offer emergency resources, demonstrations, short lectures, emergency vehicle displays and tools to educate and empower community members to withstand and recover from emergencies. - 3.
-The Office of Recovery & Resiliency is in the early stages of planning an Emergency Preparedness Day, Sonoma Ready Day at the Sonoma County Fairgrounds, Saralee & Richard's Barn.
-While planning is in the initial stages, updated information will be posted on the event page as available: https://socoemergency.org/home/prepare/sonoma-ready-day/
+Sonoma Ready Day was held on Sunday, September 8, 2019 from 10:00 AM to 3:00 PM.
+The event offered emergency resources, demonstrations, short lectures, emergency vehicle displays and tools to educate and empower community members to withstand and recover from emergencies.